-(A) are explicitly authorized by the laws of the State, or

-(B) are not explicitly prohibited by the laws of the State and are played at any location in the State, but only is such card games are played inconformity with those laws and regulations (if any) of the State regarding hours or periods of operation of such card games or limitations on wagers or pot sizes in such card games.
+(A) are explicitly authorized by the laws of the State, or(B) are not explicitly prohibited by the laws of the State and are played at any location in the State, but only is such card games are played in conformity with those laws and regulations (if any) of the State regarding hours or periods of operation of such card games or limitations on wagers or pot sizes in such card games.

-(3) The term "class II gaming" does not include:
+(3) The term "Class II gaming" does not include:

-(A) any banking card games, including baccarat, chemin de fer, or slot machines of any kind.
+(A) any banking card games, including baccarat, chemin de fer, or blackjack (21), or(B) electronic or electromechanical facsimiles of any game of chance or slot machines of any kind.